Easy Steps to Conquering Infertility Anyone Can Do!

 Minimize or Manage Stress: Where does stress reside in your body?
 It is different for everyone, but wherever it resides, it is affecting those body parts and the hormones they produce.
 For instance, if you hold stress in your gut, then the gut responds accordingly.
 Did you know that the gut produces more neurotransmitters than the brain?
 Stress affects fertility by increasing a hormone called cortisol.

 Learn two natural methods that can greatly increase your chances of conception.
-These are the Mucous Method and the Temperature Method (see links below).
+These are the Mucous Method and the Barnes Basal Temperature Method.
 The Mucous Method teaches you how to identify fertile and infertile mucous in the reproductive tract.
 Only fertile mucous accepts, nourishes and transports sperm.
 Taking the temperature of the body the same time each day will identify hormonal cycles and diseases that may affect fertility.
 Both are necessary for maximum conception success rates.

 Minimize coffee consumption: We are a society of caffeine addicts.
 Coffee and caffeine are extremely toxic alkaloids.
 Coffee is a powerful contraceptive agent.
 Caffeine damages the DNA.
 Decaffeinated coffee is worse, as dry-cleaning chemicals are used to remove the caffeine from the beans.